Double Date (The Office): Plot

 Back at the office, Michael tries to bribe a furious Pam with a raise, but when she figures out his scheme, he asks her what she wants.
 Pam decides that she wants to hit Michael in the parking lot with everyone watching, to which Michael nervously agrees.
-Toby Flenderson (Paul Lieberstein) makes sure that Pam will hit Michael off company property, and helps her work on her punching technique.
-Ryan Howard (B. J. Novak) and Kelly Kapoor (Mindy Kaling) warn Michael that Pam has "crazy pregnancy strength."
+Toby Flenderson makes sure that Pam will hit Michael off company property, and helps her work on her punching technique.
+Ryan Howard and Kelly Kapoor warn Michael that Pam has "crazy pregnancy strength."
 That afternoon in the parking lot, Michael initially winces at Pam's attempts to hit him before sincerely apologizing about the whole ordeal.
 Pam orders Michael never to date another member of her family again, and he agrees.
 As Pam walks away, Michael protests that Helene came onto him, and Pam slaps him in the face, to the shock of the rest of the office.
 As the group disperses, Pam admits to Jim that he was correct; hitting Michael did not make her feel better.

-Dwight Schrute (Rainn Wilson) is strangely doing nice things, such as buying New York bagels for everyone in the office and cleaning out the refrigerator in the office kitchen.
+Dwight Schrute is strangely doing nice things, such as buying New York bagels for everyone in the office and cleaning out the refrigerator in the office kitchen.
 He is actually trying to make everyone in the office indebted to him so that he can later cash in the favors by demanding they help him get Jim fired.
-He becomes annoyed when Andy Bernard (Ed Helms) immediately returns his favors, polishing Dwight's briefcase and buying everyone lunch.
+He becomes annoyed when Andy Bernard immediately returns his favors, polishing Dwight's briefcase and buying everyone lunch.
 Everyone else in the office eventually returns Dwight's favors in the form of a Starbucks gift card, and Dwight is infuriated that he wasted his day.
 At the end of the episode, Dwight is icing Michael's face after he got hit by Pam, and Michael says to Dwight: “I owe you one.”
 Dwight interprets this literally and says he wants Jim fired.
 Michael refuses, and Dwight storms off.